jbrucker/guessing-game/README.md

 ![FXML UI](images/fxml-ui.png)

 The figure shows the name of each component, which is its "fx:id" used by JavaFX.
-You create the UI using *SceneBuilder*, which saves the layout in an FXML file, a kind of XML that JavaFX processes to display the UI.
+You create the UI using *SceneBuilder*, which saves the layout in an FXML file, a kind of XML that JavaFX processes to create the UI.
 You can open the FXML file in an editor and see what it looks like.

 The components are just Labels, Buttons, and one TextField arranged using a GridLayout.